nx-lr/32chars-js/README.md

 Numeric-only substrings are encoded as bijective base 32 using all the 32 characters.
 Zero padding is done as an additional step, for substrings with leading zeroes.

-#### Alphanumerics
+#### Alphanumeric substrings

 Alphanumeric substrings follow the same rules as numbers, except this time the substring is parsed as a number with a base higher than 10, depending on the position of the last letter in the substring.
 This number is encoded as bijective base 32.

 By default, `toString()` yields lowercase.
 So if the original substring contains uppercase letters, then the positions of those characters in the substring will be converted into uppercase using compressed ranges.
 If the entire string is uppercase, then the string would be converted directly into uppercase.

-Sometimes, the program does not encode specific substrings as we either have formed them letter by letter and stored them in the global object, or are created magically by manipulating primitive values, as we have explored in the above, such as `function`, `Array`, `undefined`, `object` and more.
-These substrings are extracted with the `slice` method and then used to form other words, wherever possible.

 #### Words with diacritics

 For multilingual texts that use the Latin alphabet, along with a number of non-ASCII letters embedded inside.
 The initial substring is stripped of these non-ASCII characters and then encoded as a big integer (see above section).
 The non-ASCII characters are stored and encoded at the end of the string.
 Each insertion point consists of a substring and an insertion index.

-Throughout, no Unicode normalization is performed.
-This just creates even more complexity.
+No Unicode normalization is performed, even if part of the encoding or decoding process.

-### Other writing systems and languages
+#### Other writing systems and languages

 For substrings of a different Unicode script other than Latin, they are generated from a pool of characters from the script.
 The result is encoded as bijective base 32, using the pool of characters into a big integer, or in the case of extremely long words or CJK text, arrays of big integers.